Troubleshooting

 Free Up Disk Space

-If your bot is paused with DISK_EXCEEDED, it is using more storage than your current plan allows.
-While paused, the bot cannot run cleanup itself — this guide explains what counts toward your quota, the two ways to get the bot running again (support cleanup or Pro upgrade), and how to keep usage in check once it is healthy.
+When you hit DISK_EXCEEDED, your bot is using more storage than your plan allows.
+The bot keeps running so you can clean up yourself — this guide explains what counts toward your quota, what is safe to delete, and how to keep usage in check.

 How the Limit Works